IIYAMA12/real-time-web/readme.md

 ```bash
 npm run expose
 ```
-Expose the webite to the internet, part 1. (main app)
+Expose the website to the internet, part 1. (main app)

 ---

 ```bash
 npm run expose2
 ```
-Expose the webite to the internet, part 2. (socket app)
+Expose the website to the internet, part 2. (socket app)

 ---

-### Edit clientside
+### Edit client-side
-You have to make a little change on the clientside, before exposing with ngrok is going to work.
+You have to make a little change on the client-side, before exposing with ngrok is going to work.

 ---